James Dyson Award

 FINAL STAGE OF JUDGING NOW UNDERWAY

 Dyson engineers have narrowed down the search to the 20 very best entrants.
-These will now be reviewed in detail by engineer and inventor James Dyson, who will hand-pick the winner and up to two runners-up.
-Check back on 15th November for details of the winning inventions!
+These will now be reviewed in detail by engineer and inventor James Dyson, who will hand-pick the winner, the sustainability winner and up to two runners-up.
+Check back on 17th November for details of the winning inventions!

 What is it?